DragonMoffon/Game-Off-2022_Cliche/readme.md

 # GAME OFF 2022: Cliché
 The game is inspired by the cliché ***Feast Fit For the Gods*** \
-It is a momentum platformer inspired by movement fps and hollow knight.
+It is a momentum platformer inspired by Super Meat Boy and Hollow Kenight.

 Hunt the 3 great beasts and make a mighty feast for the pagan gods.